-• Cost-effective asset management addresses short, mid and long-term interventions widely supported by digital (diagnosis) technologies and data analytics, thereby creating the basis for balancing operating costs, efficiency, and reliability, while maximising the value of the rail system.
+- Cost-effective asset management addresses short, mid and long-term interventions widely supported by digital (diagnosis) technologies and data analytics, thereby creating the basis for balancing operating costs, efficiency, and reliability, while maximising the value of the rail system. - Advanced and high-tech automated execution of construction and interventions supported by robotics and wearables changing the way of working improving health conditions for workers involved and increasing quality and consistency of the results. - Environmentally-friendly production of resilient assets, supported by new design principles, solutions and fabrication techniques.

-- Advanced and high-tech automated execution of construction and interventions supported by robotics and wearables changing the way of working improving health conditions for workers11 involved and increasing quality and consistency of the results. - Environmentally-friendly production of resilient assets, supported by new design principles, solutions and fabrication techniques.
+Addressing this broad scope as one Flagship Area, with the idea of tackling the issues jointly within a relevant group of stakeholders, will enable a faster route to market for the newly developed technologies, enhancing European rail services and safety, while lowering costs

-Addressing this broad scope as one Flagship Area, with the idea of tackling the issues jointly within a relevant group of stakeholders, will enable a faster route to market for the newly developed technologies, enhancing European rail services and safety, while lowering costs and environmental footprint.
+&lt;sup>11 Work in the rail infrastructure is physically demanding and requires much stooping and standing.
+Both fleet and infrastructure maintenance face similar problems: increase demand due to fleets grow and infrastructure being more used, an aging workforce that needs influx of new staff while the work is not attractive requires an increase of productivity.
+Robotics is the solution to these issues by bringing automation to the most frequent, difficult, dirty and hazardous tasks.
+This is also in line with the occupational safety and health (OSH) "Framework Directive of the EU and environmental footprint.
 A joint effort increases the impact and creates a momentum to make a change.
 At the same time, it supports EU policies: for example, sharing asset management information.
 The activities considered in FA3 have a unique EU added value since the technological development and large-scale demonstrators can be scalable and deployable at EU level.
 Moreover, the solutions will support EU-wide standardization processes and TSI drafting, which will benefit the overall railway sector.